- 4-Minute Article

 Lifestyle choices can have a big impact on retirement expenses.
 An early retirement filled with travel and expensive hobbies might require more savings compared to one focused on volunteering or part-time work.

 Work with a financial professional to develop a strategy for boosting retirement savings while still having enough money to meet short-term goals.
-(See our article on balancing competing financial priorities for more information.)

 Drawing on savings earlier and for a longer duration may increase the risk of outliving retirement savings, known as longevity risk.
 To help work around these factors, people planning an early retirement may want to consider additional income sources to help cover expenses.
 Some approaches include:

 Eliminating as much debt as possible before retirement frees up cash flow that can be used to cover other expenses.
-People considering early retirement can examine whether they can afford the same level of monthly debt payments if they have less monthly income once they stop working full time.
+People considering early retirement should examine whether they can afford the same level of monthly debt payments if they have less monthly income once they stop working full time.

 For those who need help reducing their debt load, here are a few options: